-The saga of Haryana from being as food deficit State on 1st November, 1966 to being the second largest contributor to the Central Pool of food grains is truly amazing.
-Our hard working farmers enable us to make the incredible contribution of 14 per cent to the Central Pool despite having only 1.4 per cent of the country’s total area.
-It is laudable that during 2015-16 food grain production of 163.33 lakh MTs was achieved.
-The State Government has implemented the Crop Insurance Scheme namely “Pradhan Mantri Fasal Bima Yojna to mitigate losses in the farm sector and provide financial support to the farmers in the event of failure of notified crops namely, paddy, bajra, maize and cotton in Kharif and wheat, barley, gram and mustard in the Rabi season.
+The saga of Haryana from being a food deficit State on 1st November, 1966 to being the second largest contributor to the Central Pool of food grains is truly amazing.
+Our hard working farmers enabled us to make the incredible contribution of 14 per cent to the Central Pool despite having only 1.4 per cent of the country’s total area.
+It is laudable that during 2016-17, food grain production of 180 lacs MTs was achieved.
+The State Government has implemented the Crop Insurance Scheme namely “Pradhan Mantri Fasal Bima Yojna (PMFBY)” to mitigate losses in the farm sector and provide financial support to the farmers in the event of failure of notified crops namely, Paddy, Bajra, Maize and Cotton in Kharif and Wheat, Barley, Gram and Mustard in the Rabi season.
 An amount of Rs.
 277 crore has been distributed as claim to affected farmers for Kharif 2016 and Rabi 2016-2017.

-The total annual milk production for the year 2015-16 has reached 83.31 lakh tonnes taking up the per capita per day availability of milk to 835 grams, the second highest in the country.
+The total annual milk production for the year 2016-17 has reached 29.75 lakh tones taking up the per capita per day availability of milk of 878 grams, the second highest in the country.
 A Gokul Gram is being established at Government Livestock Farm, Hisar for quality indigenous cattle such as Hariana, Sahiwal, Tharparkar and Gir.

 The Gau Sewa Ayog constituted by the Government for the welfare and upkeep of Gau Vansh has initiated the process of establishment of Gau Abhyaranyas in Panipat and Hisar which shall provide appropriate shelter, fodder and veterinary care for stray cattle.